aks-devXP/Stick_Hero_Project/Readme.txt

-The Final Project Submission by Akanksh(2022046) & Akshat(2022051) for AP course.
+The Final Project Submission by Akanksh(2022046) & Akshat(2022051) in Group-42 for AP course.

 Command to run code - 1. javac HomeScreen.java -> java -cp .
 HomeScreen by going into CMD in the same directory as java files.
 (Have to Setup Java fx and java environment in system prior to this)